ezsystems/commerce-documentation/docs/guide/search/search_features/search_indexing/indexing_file_content.md

 Indexing the content of files stored in the content model uses an additional component called Apache Tika.

-Apache Tika has two available modes: Server Mode and App Mode. eZ Commerce are using Apache Tika in App mode.
+Apache Tika has two available modes: Server Mode and App Mode. eZ Commerce uses Apache Tika in App mode.

 You can specify which MIME types are indexed in configuration: